strapdata/elassandra/docs/elassandra/source/operations.rst

 5. Stop all nodes in the cluster
 6. On all nodes, in you Cassandra data directory, move elasticsearch.data/<old_cluster_name> to elasticsearch.data/<new_cluster_name>
 7. Restart all nodes
-8. Check the cluster name in the elasticsearch cluster state and that you can update the mapping.
+8. Check the cluster name in the Elasticsearch cluster state and that you can update the mapping.